 The fundamental principle of the 80/20 diet rule is simple.
 To get all the health benefits you do not always have to make the 100 % best choice.
 It’s enough if 80 % of your meals are balanced.
 The rest 20 % can be whatever you fancy and not so healthy.

 It’s enough if 80 % of your meals are balanced.
 The rest 20 % can be whatever you fancy and not so healthy.

 80/20 principle is flexible and has mercy on you.
 The most challenging aspect of this rule for many is the flexibility of the concept.
 To help you to get the hang of it, think about the following:

 Your workmate is having a birthday and offers cake at the office to celebrate.
-You take a piece of cake even you on a diet and cake is not part of the diet plan.
-Afterward, you think the whole day is ruined so might as well have pizza in the evening and have a feast.
-So you go home bag full of treats.
+You take a piece of cake even if you’re on a diet and cake is not part of the diet plan.
+Afterward, you think the whole day is ruined so you think you might as well eat a pizza in the evening and have a feast.
+So you go home with a bag full of treats.